kwaldenphd/ArcGIS-Online-tutorial/README.md

 15-But in some cases we might want to work with geospatial data that isn't effectively represented by a dot on a map.
 If the locations in your data cover an area, territory, or region (for example a state or country), polygon geospatial data may be a better fit.

-16-Download the SchoolData.zip folder and SchoolData.csv file from this repository.
+16-Download the SchoolData GeoJSON file and SchoolData CSV file from this repository.

 17-Open the CSV file in Microsoft Excel or another spreadsheet program.
 What fields do you see represented?
 How is this geospatial data different from the squirrel data?

 18-Select Add--Add Layer from File.
-This time select the SchoolData.zip folder saved to your Desktop.
+This time select the SchoolData GeoJSON file saved to your Desktop.

 19-You can customize the polygon layer in the same way you customized the point layer.